tidus081/Movie_Recommendation/README.md

-# MovieRecommendation
+# Movie Recommendation
-# It is build on PySpark.
+It is build on PySpark.
-# using initial movie rating, The model recommends movies related to the initial preference.
+using initial movie rating, The model recommends movies related to the initial preference.